aeslinger0/sqlsharpener/README.md

 This will add SqlSharpener as a solution-level package.
 That means that the dll's do not get added to any of your projects (nor should they).

-# Generation
+# Quick Start

-Add a new T4 template (*.tt) file to your data project.
-Set its content as follows:
+The fastest way to get up and running is to call SqlSharpener's included pre-compiled template from your template.
+Add a new T4 template (*.tt) file to your data project and set its content as follows: (Ensure you have the correct version number in the dll path)

     <#@ template debug="false" hostspecific="true" language="C#" #>
     <#@ assembly name="$(SolutionDir)\packages\SqlSharpener.1.0.2\tools\SqlSharpener.dll" #>